What this means

 - Assessment period

-- The monthly period used to work out the Universal Credit payment.
+- The monthly period Universal Credit uses to work out payment.

 What this page does not do

-- This page does not calculate a first LCWRA payment date or arrears.
+- This page does not calculate anyone's first LCWRA payment date or arrears.

 Official and trusted sources